WASasquatch/was-node-suite-comfyui/NODES.md

 <details>
 <summary><b>Affine Pattern Noise</b></summary>

 Starting noise with an affine mask laid over it: the draw is multiplied by max_scale and offset by max_bias wherever the pattern is white, so the noise carries the pattern's structure instead of being flat.
-Wire it into the noise socket of any custom sampler in place of Random Noise.
+Wire it into the noise socket of any custom sampler in place of RandomNoise.
 The four patterns read off a picture are not offered, since a starting draw has no picture to read.

 | | |
 |---|---|